 In part because of her extensive background, Erin Young understands that every family law case is unique and needs to be handled as such.
 With nearly 10 years of civil litigation experience prior to entering our practice, Erin was recently was a Litigation Associate at a pre-eminent 17th Street law firm in Denver.
 There she defended a variety of demanding lawsuits and developed extensive deposition and trial experience.
 During this time, she also provided pro bono legal representation through The Gathering Place which is a non-profit in Denver, CO that acts as a community safety place for at-risk women, children, and transgender individuals.

-She was able to use this time to aid a monthly legal clinic and help change the lives of those in need within our Denver community.
+She was able to use this time to aid a monthly legal clinic and help change the lives of those in need within our Centennial community.
 Erin has continually made it her mission to improve the lives of others, a commitment she demonstrated while working pro bono at the Rocky Mountain Victim Law Center.
 As a Deputy District Attorney, she represented the rights of victims in domestic violence cases.
 Since she began her work in family law, Erin has always made it her mission to be completely honest with her clients about their cases so they can weigh their options and make the best choices for themselves.
 She ensures that clients know the process every step of the way and explains everything clearly and concisely.

 What you may not know: Erin loves to enjoy the Colorado outdoors and, when she is not at work, you may find her running or hiking.